59th Tony Awards

 The 59th Annual Tony Awards ceremony was held on June 5, 2005 at Radio City Music Hall and broadcast by CBS television.
 Hugh Jackman hosted for the third time in a row.

 This was the first year the craft category awards (costume, scenic, lighting) were divided into plays and musicals.

+Eligibility

+Shows that opened on Broadway during the 2004–05 season before May 5, 2005 are eligible.